Zeeeepa/blaze/README.md

 ## Overview

-Blaze is a Go library that provides fast, full-text search capabilities through an inverted index implementation.
+Blaze is a Go engine that provides fast, full-text search capabilities through an inverted index implementation.
 It's designed for applications that need to search through text documents efficiently without relying on external search engines.

 **Key Highlights:**